 Reach Amanda Crosby by email or cell: 303-909-6726

-Tom Andrews is a STEM teacher at Goddard Middle School.
+Tom Andrews is a science teacher at Goddard Middle School.
 He earned his Bachelor’s degree in Science and Mathematics at Central Michigan University and his Master’s degree in Animal Behavior at the University of South Dakota.
-He has been teaching for 22 years, 16 of which with LPS.
+He has been teaching for 23 years, 17 of which with LPS.
 Tom loves teaching middle school science and being part of a great team of teachers at Goddard.
-Tom is in his second term as the Vice President of LEA, but he has also been a building AR for many years and has worked on the Negotiations Team for the last six years.
+Tom is in his second term as the Vice President of LEA, but he has also been a building AR for many years and has worked on the Negotiations Team for the last seven years.
 Tom lives in Littleton with his wife, who is also a LPS teacher, and his two sons.

-Alberta Maybee is a fourth grade teacher at Franklin Elementary.
+Alberta Maybee is a fifth grade teacher at Highland Elementary.
 She earned her B.A. in Elementary Education from the University of Wyoming, and her M.A. in Curriculum & Instruction from the University of Phoenix.
-She has been teaching for 20 years, and has spent 17 of them teaching fourth and fifth grade at Franklin.
-Alberta has been an Association Representative for six years, the LEA Secretary/Treasurer for three years, and has also served on the Negotiations Team for three years.
+She has been teaching for 21 years, and spent most of those years at Franklin Elementary in LPS.
+Alberta has been an Association Representative for seven years, the LEA Secretary/Treasurer for four years, and has also served on the Negotiations Team for four years.
 She feels honored to represent the teachers and Special Service Providers of LPS.
 Alberta lives in Littleton with her husband Chuck, and they have three grown children who are all alumni of Littleton Public Schools.